andersonscreekps/andersonscreekps-website/content/learning/grades-5-6.md

 ‪ ‪Students begin to use and become familiar with computer programs such as Excel, Prezi, Wix, Publisher, Word and PowerPoint.
 We introduce students to coding using ‘Tynker’ and ‘Scratch’.

-Anderson’s Creek Primary School is equipped with two computer labs and interactive whiteboards are installed in our classrooms.
+Andersons Creek Primary School is equipped with two computer labs and interactive whiteboards are installed in our classrooms.

 ### Science